Quick Verdict

 Lolerflow

 Lolerflow is the only inspection software built exclusively for LOLER 1998 compliance.
-Every feature, every field, every report template is designed around the specific requirements of UK lifting equipment inspection — not adapted from a generic audit tool.
+Every feature, every field, every report template is designed around the specific requirements of UK lifting equipment inspection and not adapted from a generic audit tool.

 Pros